 Exhausted by the events of 2020?
 Fear not.
 Monkees fans have something to anticipate in the new year!
-Andrew Sandoval, Monkees archivist, author, and producer, has confirmed that an updated edition of his 2005 book, The Monkees: The Day-by-Day Story of the '60s TV Pop Sensation, is set for publication in spring 2021.
-Long considered the ultimate source for the most complete story of The Monkees' television, theatrical, recording, live concert, and public appearance career, the book has not been simply updated, it has been thoroughly rewritten!
+Andrew Sandoval, Monkees archivist, author, and producer, has confirmed that an updated edition of his 2005 book, The Monkees: The Day-By-Day Story of the '60s TV Pop Sensation, is set for publication in spring 2021.
+Long considered the ultimate resource for the most complete examination of The Monkees' television, theatrical, recording, live concert, and public appearance career, the book has not been simply updated, it has been thoroughly rewritten!
 Andrew spoke with the Live Almanac this week to provide insight into his latest project.

 "In 2019, I decided to revise my book: The Monkees Day-By-Day Story.
 I began the process of working on the years from 1971-2019, filling in details and researching the eras I did not cover in the original book.
 I had hoped to make some corrections and updates in the original book text and move forward."
 But then Andrew revealed a tidbit that will be sure to pique the interest of Monkees fans worldwide, one that ultimately altered the vision of the project itself.